-But making daily training a priority (for just 5-10 minutes a day) will get you out of the crazy new puppy stage much faster, and start teaching your pup all the fundimentals they’ll need to be the well behavied dog you want.
+But making daily training a priority (for just 5-10 minutes a day) will get you out of the crazy new puppy stage much faster, and start teaching your pup all the fundamentals they’ll need to be the well behaved dog you want.

 When to Start Training a Puppy